project-ida/notes/Deep strong coupling.md

 where $\Delta E$ is the transition energy between the 2 levels of the TLS, $\hbar\omega$ is the energy of each quantum of the field, and $U$ is the coupling constant between the TLS and the field.
 The $\sigma$ operators are the [Pauli spin matrices](https://ocw.mit.edu/courses/5-61-physical-chemistry-fall-2007/3b1fb40c61e7f939861b190bedbc57a7_lecture24.pdf) that act on the TLS, where $\sigma_+$ and $\sigma_-$ act as raising and lowering operators.
 The $a^{\dagger}$, $a$ are the field creation and annihilation operators respectively.

-It's worth noting that we're using the Pauli spin matrices as a mathematical tool to describe two levels.
-Just keep in mind that we're not really talking about spin angular momentum here.
+It is worth noting that we are using the Pauli spin matrices as a mathematical tool to describe two levels.
+Just keep in mind that we are not really talking about spin angular momentum here.

 Although a TLS has just 2 states (denoted $|\pm\rangle$), the quantised field has infinitely many states (denoted by the number of quanta $|n\rangle$).
 The combined state of the system (denoted $|n, \pm\rangle$) therefore has infinitely many states and so conceptually the system behaves like infinitely many pendulums coupled together.
 The frequency of these conceptual pendulums is determined by the energy of the states.

 Much like the classical example, the dynamics depend on the relative sizes of the different terms in the Hamiltonian.
-For the quantum case however, it's not enough just to compare the various constants $U, \hbar \omega, \Delta E$, we must also consider how many field quanta $n$ we have.
+For the quantum case however, it is not enough to just compare the various constants $U, \hbar \omega, \Delta E$.
+We must also consider how many field quanta $n$ we have.
 This is because of how the field operators work:

 $$
 a^{\dagger} |n,\pm\rangle = \sqrt{n+1}|n+1,\pm\rangle \\